databricks/containers/ubuntu/blackice/README.md

 An example call could look like this

 `fuzzyai fuzz -a def -m rest/rest-config -e scheme=https -t "Harmful Prompt" -e response_jsonpath="$.choices[0].message.content" -e host=<databricks_address>.cloud.databricks.com`

+Here, it is worth mentioning that fuzzyai generates the final url for the API request as `{protocol}://{host}:{port}/{PATH}`, where the first three arguments can be passed via the command line and the PATH is from the config.
+Therefore, make sure to have no protocol in the `host` argument and specify the correct path to the api in the rest-config file.

 Here, we simply ask the model to generate a "harmful prompt", we recommend checking out the [official documentation](https://github.com/cyberark/FuzzyAI) in order to learn about different attacks provided by the tool.